doubleCradle/doubleCradle/README.md

 - **SQL Knowledge**: I’m skilled in SQL for managing and querying data.
 - **Visualization Enthusiast**: I’m currently into practicing visualization tools like tableau and power-bi.

+## 💻 My Workstation

+I prefer working in a Linux environment, where I can accomplish tasks using just one terminal.
+I enjoy **bash scripting** to automate boring tasks, making my workflow more efficient and enjoyable.

+## 🚗 My Startup Journey

+I run a **4-year-old startup** focused on manufacturing electric automobiles.
+As the sole technical person, I design and fabricate prototypes that are robust and reliable for Indian roads.
+Currently, the startup is self-funded, with all prototypes developed using my pocket money or through freelancing for software-related roles.

 ## 💡 My Approach

 I enjoy tackling challenges with a positive attitude.
 Like Deadpool, I might take unconventional paths to solve problems, but I always get the job done!